-SAMPLES SIZES AND SAMPLING TIMES
+SAMPLES SIZES, SAMPLING TIMES AND INBREEDING

-This section begins with a comment line, and then lists, for as many samples as defined in the first section, the haploid size of the sample, and optionally the sampling time (the number of generation backward in time when the samples were identified).
-If the sampling time is omitted, a time of zero is assumed (present sampling).
+This section begins with a comment line, and then lists, for as many samples as defined in the first section, the haploid size of the sample, the sampling time (the number of generation backward in time when the samples were identified), and the average inbreeding level of the samples.
+If the sampling time and the inbreeding coefficient are omitted, values of of zero are assumed (present sampling and no inbreeding).